RajVadeghar/useShortcutKey/README.md

 };
 ```

 As you've seen in above example.
-You can use button onClick to run a function (or) you can use this hook to create shortcut for handling the function
+You can use button onClick property to run a function (or) you can use this hook to create shortcut for handling the function

-> **_NOTE:_** The shortcuts you use will over ride default behaviour of browser.
-If you use "Control", "p" inside of this hook it overrides default behaviour of web browser which is print
+> **_NOTE:_** The shortcuts you use will override default behaviour of web browser.
+If you use "Control", "p" inside of this hook it overrides default behaviour of web browser which is print.

 ## License

 MIT © [RajVadeghar](https://github.com/RajVadeghar)

 ---

-This hook is created using [create-react-hook](https://github.com/hermanya/create-react-hook).